DETrooper/Begotten-III/README.md

 I also highly recommend [this addon](https://steamcommunity.com/sharedfiles/filedetails/?id=1907060869) to improve server performance.

+If your server is struggling to maintain performance or you have no need to use it, it is advised to disable PAC3.

 Visit us on [Discord](https://discord.gg/zJnWjcW) for any questions, comments, or concerns.